What does it mean to have flat feet?

+Flatfoot is a condition that can affect both adults and children.
 The arch in your foot supports you when you stand or walk.
 The absence of an arch is known as flatfoot.
-In Flexible Flatfoot, the arch can be seen when the foot is not bearing any weight.
+In flexible flatfoot, the arch can be seen when the foot is not bearing any weight.
 In rigid flatfoot, the arch is not present, whether bearing weight or not.

 See your doctor if: